Travel To Kyrgyzstan: An Independent Woman’s Guide

 If there is one single event you should experience in Kyrgyzstan, it’s the World Nomad Games (first held in 2014), whose aim is to safeguard fast-disappearing nomadic traditions and culture.

-Sadly, they only take place every two years and aren’t exclusively held in Kyrgyzstan anymore, but if you’re lucky to catch them, don’t miss out on seeing indigenous nomadic sports, arts, foods, and performances.
+Sadly, they only take place every two years and aren’t always held in Kyrgyzstan anymore, but if you’re lucky to catch them, don’t miss the chance to see indigenous nomadic sports, arts, foods, and performances.
 (The first three games were held in Cholpon-Ata in Kyrgyzstan, but the fourth took place in Iznik, in Turkey.)

 Centuries ago, when nomadic tribes swept through Asia, they used games to sharpen their physical and intellectual skills.